tejasreechinna/SAP_processor/README.md

 ## Architecture
 1. **Program Counter**: Stores and increments the memory address of the next instruction to be executed.
-2.**Memory Address Register (MAR)**: Holds the 4-bit address of data or instructions in memory, sent from the Program Counter.
+2. **Memory Address Register (MAR)**: Holds the 4-bit address of data or instructions in memory, sent from the Program Counter.
 3. **Random-Access Memory (RAM)**: A 16 x 8 memory that stores data/instructions.
 Data is accessed based on the address from MAR.
 4. **Instruction Register**: Receives and splits instructions from RAM into upper and lower nibbles for control.
 5. **Controller-Sequencer**: Manages the control signals (control word) to ensure the correct operation of the system.
-6. **Accumulator**: An 8-bit register that holds intermediate results for arithmetic operations.
+6. **Accumulator**: An 8-bit register with intermediate arithmetic operations results.
 7. **Adder-Subtractor**: Performs addition or subtraction based on the value in the accumulator and B-register.
 8. **B-Register**: Stores data for arithmetic operations, interacting with the adder-subtractor.
-9.**Output Register**: Stores and displays the final output from the accumulator.
+9. **Output Register**: Stores and displays the final output from the accumulator.
 10. **Binary Display**: LEDs show the binary output from the output register for visual confirmation.